 Press into the bottom and up the sides of a 9-inch pie plate.

 Cool thoroughly before filling.

-- Too hot to turn the oven on?
-You can skip the baking step for any cookie crumb crust.
+- Too hot to turn on the oven?
+You can skip the baking step for any cookie crumb crust, including this one.
 While baking firms it a bit more and adds some flavor, it isn't necessary.
 The crust is sturdy enough on its own; just make sure the crust is thoroughly chilled before you add the filling.

 - Add a few tablespoons of finely chopped pecans or walnuts to the cookie crumbs.

 - Replace the vanilla wafer crumbs with gingersnap crumbs for a gingersnap crust—great for your fall baking.

-- Replace the vanilla wafer crumbs with chocolate cookie crumbs, ground animal crackers, or shortbread cookie crumbs.
+- Replace the vanilla wafer crumbs (in part or altogether) with chocolate cookies, animal crackers, or shortbread cookies.

-- Add about 1/2 teaspoon of cinnamon or other spices to the crumbs.
+- Add about 1/2 teaspoon of cinnamon, nutmeg, or ginger (or other spices) to the crumbs.